Skip to Content

 It is almost impossible to take a crowd-less photo of the facade in its entirety unless you come veeeeery early in the morning, around sunrise time (which might be too late in the fall and winter months).
 However, you can still capture many of the Gothic details by getting up close to it, and shooting upwards – I shot my photo with my iPhone on a selfie stick.

 The cathedral also has a rooftop, from which you can get up close to its spires, and enjoy a beautiful view of the city.
-While the inside of the cathedral is similar to many other in Europe, going up to the rooftop is a unique experience specific to the Barcelona Cathedral, and what makes it one of the most Instagrammable places in Barcelona.
+While the inside of the cathedral is similar to many other in Europe, going up to the rooftop is a unique experience specific to the Barcelona Cathedral.

 Address: Pla de la Seu, s/n, 08002 Barcelona